suliveevil/My-Siri-Shortcuts/README.md

 Shortcuts modified by me is stored in folder [modified](./Shortcuts/modified/).

-### File Format/Extension
+## Import/Export

-Binary Plist Files with file extension `shortcut` is exported by Shortcuts.app and import is also supported.
+Binary Plist Files with file extension `shortcut` is exported by Shortcuts.app.

-QuickLook supports `shortcut` files.
+Import is also supported. macOS QuickLook supports `shortcut` files.

+How to import/export shortcuts:

+1. open shortcuts.app
+2. From menu bar click "File"
+3. Click "Import..." or "Export..."

 ## My Shortcuts